 The material based on multilayer graphene oxide is multifunctional.
 It can serve as an alternative to a sulfuric acid-based catalyst in the process of fine organic synthesis, providing a reduction in reaction time by 1.5-2 times.

-The resulting graphene oxide will increase the microhardness of structural elements and increase their corrosion resistance.
+The resulting graphene oxide will improve the microhardness of structural elements and increase their corrosion resistance.

-Earlier, www1.ru reported that plasma and laser technologies for aircraft repair were created in Novosibirsk.
+Earlierwww1.ru reported that in Novosibirskplasma and laser technologies were created for aircraft repair.

 Read materials on the topic: